The first in our series of posts about some of the children being supported in school by the Pupil Support Fund: Meet Miria..

 With your help, we hope that the next chapter of Miria’s story will see her enjoying the enhanced facilities that will be available as Uphill Junior School relocates, progressively, to a permanent location within Iruhuura village.

-Further Update (October 2016): We were saddened to hear that Miria’s mother had lost her battle with HIV/AIDS and she died on 30 September 2016.
+FURTHER UPDATE (October 2016): We were saddened to hear that Miria’s mother had lost her battle with HIV/AIDS and she died on 30 September 2016.
 Miria and her two siblings are now orphans.
 Miria returned to school, and the Director reports that she is ‘so happy’ to be back amongst her friends, with the opportunity to continue at school.
+She lodges in Iruhuura during term time.

 For a donation of just £20 per month, you too could give a child like Miria the chance to go to school and to have a proper childhood.
 You can find more information about supporting a child to go to school here.